 - Twice as effective as willpower: Urge surfing has been shown to be up to twice as effective as trying to resist cravings through willpower.

-- Acceptance and mindfulness, not shame and blame: With urge surfing, acceptance becomes a part of your daily experience, rather than the recrimination and shame that often comes with resisting cravings.
+- Acceptance and mindfulness, not shame and blame: With urge surfing meditation, acceptance becomes a part of your daily experience, rather than the recrimination and shame that often comes with resisting cravings.

 - More control, less time on autopilot: Urge surfing puts you back in the driver’s seat.
 Rather than acting immediately on urges, you have the chance to decide whether to act or not.